digital-analysis-co/digital-analysis-co/docs/blog/posts/share_events_google_analytics_google_ads.md

 However with this approach note that the new goal event won't show up in Google Ads as quickly as with a regular pixel since Google Analytics data usually has a 1-2 day lag.
 On top of that, importing an event from Analytics to Ads will not make use of conversion windows.

-## Adding a Google Ads Property ID as a Destination to the Google Tag (GTAG)
+## Adding a Google Ads GTAG ID as a Destination to the Google Tag

 [About the Google tag](https://support.google.com/tagmanager/answer/11994839).